-Non-interest revenue recognised in profit or loss

-Fair value gains or losses

-Fair value gains or losses of the bank recognised in non-interest revenue includes the following:

-- ➤ fair value adjustments and interest on trading financial instruments including derivative instruments that do not qualify for hedge accounting and adjustments relating to non-recourse investments and deposits (except where the bank owns the commercial paper issued by the conduits); - fair value adjustments that are not related to credit risk on advances designated at fair value through profit or loss; - ➤ a component of interest expense that relates to interest paid on liabilities which fund the bank's fair value operations.
-The interest expense is reduced by the amount that is included in fair value income; - ➤ fair value adjustments on financial instruments designated at fair value through profit or loss in order to eliminate an accounting mismatch, except for such instruments relating to the bank's insurance and funding operations for which the interest component is recognised in interest income; - ordinary and preference dividends on equity instruments designated at fair value through profit or loss or held for trading; - > any difference between the carrying amount of the liability and the consideration paid, when the bank repurchases debt instruments that it has issued; and - ➤ fair value gains or losses on policyholder liabilities under investment contracts.
+Non-interest revenue recognised in profit or loss Fair value gains or losses Fair value gains or losses of the bank recognised in non-interest revenue includes the following: , and game do not qual djustments and interest on trading financial instruments including derivative instruments that lify for hedge accounting and adjustments relating to non-recourse investments and deposits ere the bank owns the commercial paper issued by the conduits); profit or los AA value opera nt of interest expense that relates to interest paid on liabilities which fund the bank's fair ations.
+The interest expense is reduced by the amount that is included in fair value income; djustments on financial instruments designated at fair value through profit or loss in order to A funding op In accounting mismatch, except for such instruments relating to the bank's insurance and erations for which the interest component is recognised in interest income; and preference dividends on equity instruments designated at fair value through profit or loss or held for trading; nce between the carrying amount of the liability and the consideration paid, when the bank s debt instruments that it has issued; and Gai ins less losse es from investing activities The following i tems are included in gains less losses from investing activities: or losses on disposals of investments; any amount and ts recycled from other comprehensive income in respect of available-for-sale financial assets; ncome on any equity instruments that are considered long term investments of the group, lividends from subsidiaries, associates and joint ventures.
+Div idend incor ne The bank recognises dividend income when the bank's right to receive payment is established.

-Dividend income

-The bank recognises dividend income when the bank's right to receive payment is established.
 This is the last day to trade for listed shares and on the date of declaration for unlisted shares.
 Dividend income includes scrip dividends, irrespective of whether there is an option to receive cash instead of shares, except to the extent that the scrip dividend is viewed as a bonus issue with no cash alternative and the transaction lacks economic significance.

-Expenses

-Expenses of the bank, apart from certain fee and commission expenses included in net fee and commission income, are recognised and measured in terms of the accrual principle and presented as operating expenses in profit or loss.
+Expenses Expenses of the bank, apart from certain fee and commission expenses included in net fee and commission inco ognised and measured in terms of the accrual principle and presented as operating expenses Indirect tax includes other taxes paid to central and local governments including value added tax, levies and stamp duties.

-Indirect tax expense

-Indirect tax includes other taxes paid to central and local governments including value added tax, levies and stamp duties.
 Indirect tax is disclosed separately from income tax and operating expenses in the income statement.

-${\bf SUMMARY\ OF\ SIGNIFICANT\ ACCOUNTING\ POLICIES\ } \ (continued)$